cocos/cocos-docs/en/editor/extension/first.md

 ```

-The meaning of each field is as follows.
+The description of each field is as follows.
 - `package_version`: Number - the value of the version number.
 - `version`: String - The version number string, it is recommended to use [semver](http://semver.org/) format to manage your package version.
 - `name`: String - defines the name of the package, the package name is globally unique.
 Please refer to [option description] for naming rules (. /create-extension.md).